Unlocking the Secrets of Integer Digit Counting

 The Power of Loops

-Take, for instance, a simple program designed to count the digits in a given integer.
-At first glance, it may seem like a straightforward task, but as we dive deeper, we’ll discover the crucial role that loops play in achieving this goal.
+Understanding how to count the number of digits in an integer is a fundamental concept in programming.
+A simple program designed to count the digits in a given integer may seem straightforward at first, but it relies heavily on the crucial role that loops play in achieving this goal.

 The Iterative Process